NeuralSyntaxLab/lab-handbook/Histology and Immunohistochemistry/Triton_DAPI_preperation_usage.md

 2. Use a Pasteur pipette to gently remove PBS and discard it.

 ### 3. **Triton X-100 Incubation**
-1. using a pipette, gently Add 200 µL of 0.3% Triton X-100 solution to each well.
-This should be done by gently releasing the liquid onto the wall of the well and not directly onto the slice. make sure the slices are not folded.
+1. Using a pipette, gently add 200 µL of 0.3% Triton X-100 solution to each well.
+This should be done by gently releasing the liquid onto the wall of the well and not directly onto the slice.
+Ensure the slices are not folded.
 2. Incubate for 15 minutes.
 3. Discard the Triton X-100 solution as done previously.